openrails/openrails/Source/Documentation/Manual/timetable.rst

   If specified, only one ``#speed`` (m/s), ``#speedkph``, or ``#speedmph`` row can be present in a single timetable file.

-  This row also accepts a number of :ref:`speed commands <timetable-speed>`.
+  This row also accepts a number of :ref:`speed commands <timetable-cmd-speed>`.

 - ``#restartdelay`` row